KavinduPriyanath/Screen-Recorder/README.md

 # Screen-Recorder
-A simple Screen Recorder made using Numpy, OpenCV and Pyautogui Python libraries.
+A simple Screen Recorder made using Numpy, OpenCV and Pyautogui Python libraries.<br/>
 How it happens?

 First create a VideoWriter Object using opencv.